 Trust your powerful God.
 Thank God that he opens hearts.
 The city lacked the ten men minimum to form a synagogue, so Paul and Silas went to the place of prayer on the bank of the river.
 Dramatic events follow in this chapter, but do not overlook the power of God in opening the heart of Lydia.
 She and her household were baptized.
 The good news touched her life, and she opened her home, insisting that the missionary party accept her hospitality.
 That same power would soon be evident in the conversion of the jailer.

 Believe and be saved!
 Like him, be aware of your need.
 Like him, you need to believe on the Lord Jesus.
 That is not only the first step in the walk of a Christian, it continues to mark every step.
 Continue to cast yourself on him.
 He comes to you in the Word, read and preached.
 He comes to you in the sacraments.
 He unites you to his body, the church.
+The jailer and his family, whoever may have been part of that, are baptized.
+Individual trust in Christ is vital, but note that God’s dealing with family units, believers and their children, continues from the Old Testament into the New.
 Paul’s insistence on an apology from the city fathers was not to satisfy his ego, but to provide protection for the church.
 Paul and Silas eventually go on their way (since Luke writes “they” does he remain in Philippi?), but they leave a church united to Savior, a body of believers who know what it is to believe in Jesus and to walk with him through suffering.

 “Believe in the Lord Jesus Christ” is often quoted in the context of evangelism as someone transitions from death in sin to new life in Christ.
 But remember that this is not just an individual matter—it is a crucial step in the triumph of the Seed of the woman over the serpent.
 Jesus is Lord!
 Your trust in him is part of that victory.